chamara7h/quarto-thesis-template-cardiff-university/README.md

 * `tex/before-body.tex`
 * `tex/in-header.tex`

-## Repository Use

-If you are sharing this template publicly, you may want to update:

-* repository name
-* README
-* site URL
-* repo URL
-* issue links

-If you are only using it privately for your own thesis, these are optional.

 ## Acknowledgement of Source Template

-This template is adapted from the Quarto thesis workflow and the original `MastersDoctoralThesis` LaTeX structure, with substantial revision for Cardiff-style thesis use in Quarto.
+This template was adapted from the excellent [`nmfs-opensci/quarto-thesis`](https://github.com/nmfs-opensci/quarto-thesis) project, which provided the underlying Quarto thesis workflow and template structure.
+It has been substantially customised for a Cardiff University thesis workflow, including front matter, chapter formatting, appendices, and PDF layout.